Auckland Home Renovation Timeline: What to Expect Week-by-Week

 Renovating your home doesn’t have to feel like a mystery.
 When you know what’s coming and have a team that keeps you in the loop, the whole journey gets smoother.

-At Add Value Renovations, we’ve helped hundreds of Auckland homeowners navigate this exact path.
+At Add Value Renovations, we’ve helped 500+ Auckland homeowners navigate this exact path.
 We manage design, budgeting, council consent, and construction — all under one roof.
 So instead of juggling multiple contractors and chasing down paperwork, you get one clear plan and a single point of contact.